birdLark/birdLark.github.io/blog/2022-2-18-Meetup-vip.md

 # Selection of ClickHouse and Hive warehousing and warehousing tools
 Based on the pain points in the data business, we have compared and selected data warehouse and warehouse tools.
-We mainly choose among open source tools, without considering commercial warehouse entry and exit tools, we mainly compare DataX, LarkMidTable, and write Spark programs and use jdbc to insert ClickHouse among the three options. birdlarkand Spark rely on Vipshop's own Yarn cluster, which can directly implement distributed reading and writing.
+We mainly choose among open source tools, without considering commercial warehouse entry and exit tools, we mainly compare DataX, LarkMidTable, and write Spark programs and use jdbc to insert ClickHouse among the three options. birdLarkand Spark rely on Vipshop's own Yarn cluster, which can directly implement distributed reading and writing.
 DataX is non-distributed, and the startup process between Reader and Writer takes a long time, and the performance is ordinary.
-The performance of birdlarkand Spark for data processing can reach several times that of DataX.
+The performance of birdLarkand Spark for data processing can reach several times that of DataX.
-Data of more than one billion can run smoothly in birdlarkand Spark.
+Data of more than one billion can run smoothly in birdLarkand Spark.
 DataX has great performance pressure after the amount of data is large, and it is difficult to process data of more than one billion.
-In terms of read and write plug-in scalability, birdlarksupports a variety of data sources and supports users to develop plug-ins. birdlarksupports data import into Redis.
+In terms of read and write plug-in scalability, birdLarksupports a variety of data sources and supports users to develop plug-ins. birdLarksupports data import into Redis.
-In terms of stability, since birdlarkand DataX are self-contained tools, the stability will be better.
+In terms of stability, since birdLarkand DataX are self-contained tools, the stability will be better.
 The stability aspect of Spark requires attention to code quality.
 ![5](/doc/image_zh/2022-2-18-Meetup-vip/5.png)

 The amount of data in our exposure table is in the billions of levels every day.
 We have the performance requirement to complete data processing within 5 minutes.
 We have the need to import and export data to Redis.
 We need import and export tools that can be connected to the data platform for task scheduling. .
-For the consideration of data volume, performance, scalability, and platform compatibility, we chose birdlarkas our data warehouse import and export tool.
+For the consideration of data volume, performance, scalability, and platform compatibility, we chose birdLarkas our data warehouse import and export tool.
 # Import Hive data into ClickHouse
 The following will introduce our use of LarkMidTable.
 The picture is a Hive table, which is our three-level product dimension table, including category products, dimension categories, and user population information.
 The primary key of the table is a third-level category ct_third_id, and the following value is the bitmap of two uids, which is the bitmap type of the user id.
 We need to import this Hive table into Clickhouse.
 ![6](/doc/image_zh/2022-2-18-Meetup-vip/6.png)

-birdlarkis easy to install, and the official website documentation describes how to install it.
+birdLarkis easy to install, and the official website documentation describes how to install it.
 The figure below shows the configuration of LarkMidTable.
 In the configuration, env, source and sink are essential.
 In the env part, the example in the figure is the Spark configuration.
 The configuration includes concurrency, etc. These parameters can be adjusted.
 The source part is the data source.
 The Hive data source is configured here, including a Hive Select statement.
 Spark runs the SQL in the source configuration to read the data.
 UDF is supported here for simple ETL; the sink part is configured with Clickhouse, and you can see output_type= rowbinary and rowbinary are the self-developed acceleration solutions of Vipshop; pre_sql and check_sql are self-developed functions for data verification, which will be described in detail later; clickhouse.socket_timeout and bulk_size can be adjusted according to the actual situation.
 ![7](/doc/image_zh/2022-2-18-Meetup-vip/7.png)

 Run LarkMidTable, execute the sh script file, configure the conf file address and yarn information, and then you can.